 Understanding how your mental and emotional health can be impacted by pregnancy and postpartum is crucial for a mom to be.

-The good news is that there are many ways you can set yourself up for a positive experience and have the help you need in the palm of your hands if and when needed — that’s what you’ll learn today!
+The good news is that there are many ways you can set yourself up for a positive experience and have the help you need in the palm of your hands if and when needed before your new baby arrives — that’s what you’ll learn today!

 Steps to planning for postpartum